People v. Hall: Consequences and responses

 The case did not make violence against Chinese de jure legal: it was still possible to convict a white person of murdering Chinese if credible white witnesses, or other reliable evidence, could be produced.
 However, it de facto made it much easier for whites to get away with violence against Chinese.

 Ah Toy, the successful Chinese madam, closed down her brothel in 1854.
 While this was primarily because of the 1854 anti-prostitution laws instituted in California, it is also believed to have been motivated in part by the increased risk of harassment due to the decision in People v.
 Hall.

 In January 1855, William Speer, the Presbyterian minister in San Francisco Chinatown, responded strongly, "The principles of the Magna Carta, the prerogatives of juries, the rights of judges and advocates, Republicanism and Christianity, and common humanity are all outraged by this iniquitous decision of the Supreme Court of California".

 In April 1857, the San Francisco Evening Bulletin editorialized, "We regret this action, based as it is entirely on prejudice, and can only express our conviction that a period will ultimately arrive when it will be clear to all that the law as it stands is mischievous and prejudicial to the highest degree to the public interests."

 In 1860, Pun Chi, a businessman from China, wrote an impassioned appeal challenging the verdict in People v.
 Hall and in general challenging the negative view of Chinese in California.
 His appeal was translated to English by the Presbyterian minister William Speer in 1870.

-A state law passed in 1873 invalidated all testimony laws, and therefore overrode the decision in People v.
+The California Civil Practice Act of 1872 invalidated all testimony laws, and therefore overrode the decision in People v.
 Hall.